Mira0507/uniprot_api/README.md

 ```

-Instead of building a data frame, I directly pulled the column `Length`, as demonstrated here:
+Instead of building a data frame, I directly pulled the `"Length"` column, as demonstrated here:

 ```r